AllenNeuralDynamics/aind-opto-fiber-benchmark-nwb-base-capsule/README.md

 ```

 ### NWB Structure
 The NWB output of this capsule contains 2 relevant containers, the `acquisition` and `events`.
-The acquisition contains the raw timeseries data for each of the `Signal`, `Iso`, and `Stim` data for each of the fiber connection indices.
+The acquisition contains the raw timeseries data for each of the `Signal`, `Iso`, and `Stim` data for each of the fiber connection indices (0-3) that are connected to the brain in the fiber implant hole index.
 Index 4 corresponds to the sensor floor.
 The strucutre is shown below

 ```
 acquisition